oschwald/SublimeLinter-perlcritic/README.md

    mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

-2. When the plugin list appears, type `pelcritic`.
-Among the entries you should see `SublimeLinter-pelcritic`.
+2. When the plugin list appears, type `perlcritic`.
+Among the entries you should see `SublimeLinter-perlcritic`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Settings